 To let your clients know how much they owe your business, you need to issue invoices.
-There are a multitude of programs that can help with this process, including Microsoft Word.
-Wondering how to make an invoice with Word?
+There is a multitude of programs that can help with this process, including Microsoft Word.
+Are you wondering how to make an invoice with Word?
 Here’s what you need to know.

 The Pros and Cons of Using Word for Invoicing

 Invoice templates offered by Word include standard templates, sales invoices, service invoices, statements of work and many more options.
 This variety gives you the flexibility and guidance you need to get started, and you can also customize these invoices to add your business details and branding.
 Additionally, with Word’s free invoice maker, you can save your invoices and easily populate them with new information in the future.
 You can also send Word invoices via email as attachments, or print and mail them.
 Online invoice generators or free invoice creators typically don’t offer non-subscribers the option to save invoices for repeat use.

 Whether you send your Word invoices through email or the post, this process isn’t automated, so you must send them manually.
 QuickBooks Online allows you to create invoices electronically and quickly send them with just a few mouse clicks.
 Your clients pay online, directly through the invoices: the QuickBooks invoice lets them select the credit card option they prefer and make their payment on the spot.
 The best part is that you pay only a small processing fee for this convenience.

 Conversely, with Word, your clients must handle payment manually and take additional steps after receiving their invoices.
 Whether they mail you cheques, enter their credit card information into a page on your website or stop by with cash, payment is more cumbersome and inconvenient.
 People settle accounts more quickly when you streamline the process and make it easy to pay.